yuridmayerpro/unreal-mcp/Docs/Tools/editor_tools.md

 ## Overview

 Editor tools allow you to control the Unreal Editor viewport and other editor functionality through MCP commands.
-These tools are particularly useful for automating tasks like focusing the camera on specific actors or taking screenshots of your scene.
+These tools are particularly useful for automating tasks like focusing the camera on specific actors or locations.

 ## Editor Tools